Search for synchrotron pair echo emission following KM3-230213A: Summary and Discussion

 Another sub-threshold source that has an upward fluctuation after the neutrino observation is J0621.1-0610, which appears on the full $\sim$ 17-year dataset and falls within the 90\% error circle of KM3-230213A.
 While this candidate source has had three upward fluctuations in gamma-rays in the years preceding KM3-230213A, the most recent fluctuation occurs immediately after the neutrino observation.
 This sub-threshold source appears to be coincident with a known radio blazar, and is identified in \citet{Wibrals_2014} as a BL Lac.
-Note that for all the sub-threshold sources discussed in this work, the $> 2\sigma$ fluctuations observed in the light curves are consistent with natural statistical variation and are not a good indicator of the source's intrinsic variability.
+In general, \citet{Das_2025} notes that to reproduce the neutrino flux observed by KM3NeT, the required proton luminosity for sources with redshift $z \gtrsim 1$ exceeds the Eddington luminosity of typical AGN, implying that a cosmogenic origin from line-of-sight blazar emission is difficult to motivate unless the source is very powerful and close by.

 As a simple check to determine whether or not the number of sub-threshold sources that we identified around KM3-230213A was unusual, we performed a source search analysis with a $10^\circ \times 10^\circ$ patch of sky centered on RA: 19:36:48.00 Dec: -3:41:2.40, which is at the same Galactic latitude as KM3-230213A but $180^{\circ}$ away in Galactic longitude.
 Here we also find two sub-threshold sources with TS $< 16$ and offset less than $3.5^\circ$ from the RoI center, which indicates that the number of sub-threshold sources we find is roughly consistent with the number of sub-threshold sources expected in other sky regions of the same Galactic latitude.
 This test demonstrates that the number of sub-threshold sources uncovered around KM3-230213A could be found in a different sky region at the same latitude; in other words, the sub-threshold emission around KM3-230213A does not appear to be unusual or unique.